Chocolate Marshmallow Valentine Treats

 5. Set and Serve

-- Place the chocolate-covered hearts back onto the parchment paper and allow the chocolate to set at room temperature.
+- Place the chocolate-covered hearts back on the parchment paper and let the chocolate set at room temperature.
 If you’re in a hurry, place them in the refrigerator for 10–15 minutes to harden.

 - Once set, they are ready to enjoy!